 Calendula is known as an herbal panacea and is known to relieve many health conditions; it reduces pain and inflammation and is used to treat swollen lymph nodes.

-Like calendula, stinging nettle is known as an all-body health tonic; it promotes the release of acids from joints, strengthens the immune system, and reduce inflammation.
+Like calendula, stinging nettle is known as an all-body health tonic; it promotes the release of acids from joints, strengthens the immune system, and reduces inflammation.

-Dandelion is one of the most potent toxin removers, helping the lymph system eliminate waste out of the body; it is likewise a blood and liver cleanser and strengthens the glandular system.
+Dandelion is one of the most potent toxin removers, helping the lymph system eliminate waste from the body; it is likewise a blood and liver cleanser and strengthens the glandular system.

 Prickly ash supports healthy lymph and blood circulation in the body and promotes natural detoxification; it alleviates joint pain and gastrointestinal issues, and kills off bad bacteria and parasites.

-Plantain is a common week and is a powerful healer; it draws out heat internally and externally, enhances wound healing, and is a remedy for colds and cough.
+Plantain is a common week and is a powerful healer; it draws out heat internally and externally, enhances wound healing, and is a remedy for colds and coughs.

 Tips for Choosing the Most Quality Herbs for the Lymphatic System